-We are working with Wellington Rugby to increase the number of rugby events held,
+We are working with Wellington Rugby to increase the number of rugby events held.

-During 2003, the IRB Sevens Tournament was secured for another three years with the Stadium confirmed as the venue.
-In addition, two major rugby events have been confirmed for the 2004/5 year - Samoa vs Scotland on 4 June 2004 and Wellington vs British Lions in June 2005 (with the Lions Test in July 2005).
+During 2003, the IRB Sevens Tournament was secured for another three years with the Stadium confirmed as the venue. in addition, two major rugby events have been confirmed Samoa vs Scotland on 4 June 2004 and Wellington vs British Lions in June 2005 (with the Lions Test in July 2005).